John-Kostick/vzome-sharing/_posts/2022-09-28-Dodecahedron-plus-Twin-13-35-52.md

 {% endcomment %}
 Here is shown a Pentagonal Dodecahedron with a twin, or alternate.
 The alternate orientation can be seen as a reflection of the original, or primary Dodecahedron.
 Dropdown menu shows aspects of construction, such as the reflection plane.

-For a continuation of this study, see[Dodecahedron plus five twins](https://john-kostick.github.io/vzome-sharing/2022/09/24/Dodecahedron-plus-five-twins-09-17-51.html)
+For a continuation of this study, see [Dodecahedron plus five twins](https://john-kostick.github.io/vzome-sharing/2022/09/24/Dodecahedron-plus-five-twins-09-17-51.html)

 A 3D design created in vZome.
 Use your mouse or touch to interact.